oliviawestmacottssw/SSW.Rules.Content/rules/do-you-give-remote-attendees-the-url-to-shared-videos/rule.md

 ---

-​If the presenter wants to show a video, they should give remote attendees the URL to the video prior to playing.
+If the presenter wants to show a video, they should give remote attendees the URL to the video prior to playing.

-Videos never play well over a shared screen, as there could be a delay on the internet connection​.
+Videos never play well over a shared screen, as there could be a delay on the internet connection.